-Marco Lomanto has focused his efforts on attracting tourism, promoting Brazil internationally, and growing an industry that affects 52 sectors of the country’s economy.
+As Head of Projects and Partnerships at Embratur (the Brazilian Institute of Tourism), Marco Lomanto is in charge of attracting tourism, promoting Brazil internationally, and growing an industry that affects 52 sectors of the country’s economy.
 Nevertheless, this native Brazilian—born in Bahia—has transformed his difficult task into a genuine labor of love.
-Lomanto, who was Director of Projects and Strategic Alliances of the Presidency of Embratur (The Official Tourism Entity of Brazil) until the beginning of 2019, continues to do tourism consulting for the Brazilian government.

 Lomanto’s passion and pride for his homeland are authentic and evident when you meet him.
 Political and social crises have not managed to cloud his faith in the country or his goal to show it off to the rest of the world.
 “I was born in a land blessed with the most beautiful wildlife and landscapes on the planet, as writers and poets from across the globe have often described.
 We have idyllic beaches, beautiful wetlands in Mato Grosso, and the most modern capital in the world, Brasilia—considered an open-air museum and repository of the architecture of Oscar Niemeyer.
 Plus, we have the jungle with its unique flora and fauna.
 And our people!
 The most beautiful gift of all, ”he tells azureazure.com, before continuing.
 “But few know the real treasure that is our natural environment.
 My objective is to make Brazil the global reference for ecotourism.”